opendns/public-domain-lists/README.md

 suspicious are not present in the list, that can be used as a benign data set.

-Both lists are in public domain, and are automatically updated weekly.
+Both lists are in public domain, and are updated weekly.

 They are not meant to replace other public lists in any way.
 The Top Domains List, in particular, is solely based on DNS queries and